tuxarb/profiling/README.md

 * Mac OS X

 ### Modes
-The system provided the next different modes:
+This system provides such different list of modes as:
 * GUI mode
 * Console mode (convenient for operating systems that doesn't support the graphical interface)
 * Non-interactive console mode (convenient for servers)

 ### Opportunities
-The profiling system provided the next opportunities:
+The profiling system provides the next list of opportunities:
 * Test (one running of the program)
 * Detailed test (multiple testing)
 * Saving the result data in .txt file